What comes to mind when you think of the biggest risks you’ve ever taken?

 1 : to expose to hazard or dangerMerriam-Webster.com

 risked her life

 2 : to incur the risk or danger of

 risked breaking his neck

 I don’t think these definitions are what I’m trying to describe when I use the word risk.
 The lexicon above just doesn’t fit.
 Risk means something much more nuanced to me.
-So much so, that I have indeed spent several days thinking about this word.
-Perhaps my experiences have shaped my definition and focus as I think the word risk applies to one’s life choices, and that it has to be related to a fear.
+So much so, that I have indeed spent several days thinking about just this word.
+Perhaps my experiences have shaped my definition and focus as I think the word risk also applies to one’s life choices, and that it has to be related to fear.

 I have come to settle upon this simpler definition:

 Risk and failure are tied together.
 Thinking of risk in this more simplistic way helps me to understand the need to take a risk.
 Risk taking is associated with learning, too With my background in education, I know that there can be no learning without failure.

 In fact, we learn more through failure than we do from success alone.

 We tend to stop and do analysis about failures more often, and more honestly, than we do with our successes.
 My canoe coach would always ask me what I learned when I lost a race.
 (Sometimes I felt I was learning too much in some of these races.)
 Nearly all outcomes we deem successes were reached only after multiple failures.